Priyaanka15/High-Cloud-Airline-Analysis-Project/README.md

 # 📊 Key Insights:

-# 1.Load Factor Trends:
+1.Load Factor Trends:

   • Consistently high load factors (75.41% to 78.12%) show efficient seat utilization.

   • Highest load factor observed in July at 81.50%.

-# 3.Top Routes:
+3.Top Routes:

   • High flight volumes on routes like Atlanta GA-New York and Boston MA-New York indicate significant passenger traffic, essential for optimizing scheduling and pricing.

-4. Flights by Distance:
+4.Flights by Distance:

   • Majority of flights are shorter routes, suggesting a focus on high-frequency, short-distance travel.

 5. Carrier Performance:

   • Major carriers like Southwest, Delta, and US Airlines dominate with high load factors.